 The intuition underlying Proposition 3.3 is that, in a situation of pure competition, any information volunteered to the follower will be used to "harm" the leader.
 In other words, signaling is only helpful when the game exhibits some "cooperative components".
-We omit the detailed proof here due to space limitations.
-Note that all the omitted proofs can be found in the full version of this paper.
+We defer the formal proof to the appendix at the end of this paper.